couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Just after starting couchbase-shell, if you see a warning, that a plugin could not be found, you can ignore it.

-You can now run following simple command, to list the projects in your newly created Free Tier Capella cluster:
+Now run the following simple command, to list the projects in your newly created Free Tier Capella cluster:
 ```nushell
 projects
 ```